myOmikron/rcp/README.md

 # RCP - Random Checksum Protocol

-RCP's main use case is providing a checksum to validate requests between HTTP Servers.
-Therefore each server has a shared secret to which all the others have to have access to.
+RCP's main use case is providing a checksum to validate requests between HTTP Servers, therefore each server has a shared secret to which all the others have to have access to.

 ## How to implement
 - Put all your data from your POST or GET Request in a dictionary